Cochran County License Hearing Guide

 How to Prepare

-• Consider Hiring a DUI Attorney: A qualified DUI attorney can represent you at the ALR hearing, present evidence, cross-examine witnesses, and argue on your behalf.
-They are familiar with the legal procedures and can significantly increase your chances of a favorable outcome.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can represent you at the hearing, cross-examine witnesses, and present legal arguments on your behalf.
+This is highly recommended.

 • Whether the officer had reasonable suspicion to stop you.